 "Same for people who have high sweat rates, even if it’s very dilute, if you’re sweating litres and litres you’ve got a requirement to replace a lot of electrolyte."

 Precision Hydration produces drinking tablets designed to be mixed to provide between 250mg-1500mg a litre.
-You can complete a free online ‘sweat test’ to get an idea what you need – or go all out and get a full advanced test which Cycling Weekly did last year.
+You can complete a free online 'sweat test' to get an idea what you need - or go all out and get a full advanced test which Cycling Weekly did some years ago.